-The drainage system is self-contained and uses two separate holding tanks (Model 35B is equipped with four holding tanks - two black and two gray) to contain the waste water until it can be dumped at an appropriate waste water disposal site.
+The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
 This means you can use the toilet(s), sinks, and shower even in areas where utility hookups are not available.